jpk3lly/JP-Hacktoberfest-C-Sharp/readme.md

 ## About this Repo :

-Feel free to contribute for a bit of hands on learning of C#.
+Feel free to contribute for a bit of hands on learning of C#, HTML, CSS or JavaScript.

 I have initially found an existing script for a game of Boggle.
 The intention is to refactor the code into separate classes and improve the functionallity and maybe put a web frontend on.
 Feel free to add other games and join in the learning.

 ## Steps To Contribute to this Repo

-    1. Fork this repo
+    1. Star this repo
-    2. Star this repo
+    2. Fork this repo
-    3. Add a file
+    3. Add a file/make amends to an existing file in your fork.
     4. commit the code
-    5. Make pull request
+    5. Make a pull request

 ***
 <h2 align="center">